sapioit/zFacebook/README.md

 * A new *minor* release indicates a normal change that maintains backward compatibility.
 * A new *patch* release indicates a bugfix or small change which does not affect compatibility.
 * A new *build* release indicates this is a pre-release of the version.

+## Contributions

+Contributions are welcome!
+For feature requests and bug reports please [submit an issue](https://github.com/sapioit/zFacebook/issues).

 # Licence